MS in Sustainability

 - Field Projects (UEP 255) – Practical planning and research experience in a community or governmental setting.
 Students are exposed to the realities of sustainable planning practice by working in teams for actual clients.
 Focuses on the interplay of expertise, social and political values, and professional relationships.

-A sixth core course from the following options:
+A sixth core course must be chosen from the following four options:

 - Must meet all the requirements of the regular UEP internship.

-- In addition, prepare a detailed assessment of the sustainability challenge or challenges you observed and/or engaged with during your internship.
-Using a combination of your observations and insights and drawing deeply from the literature:
+- In addition, students must prepare a detailed assessment (approximately 20-25 pages) of the sustainability challenge or challenges observed and/or engaged with during their internships.

 Students must fulfill the prerequisite before matriculation or have an approved plan submitted to the academic advisor and department chair to complete the prerequisite by the end of the first semester.
 Please contact the UEP office if you have questions.